iulia-lazuc/iulia-lazuc/README.md

-- 👋 Hi, I’m @iulia-lazuc and I'm a Product Manager.
+- 👋 Hi, I’m @iulia-lazuc and I'm an AI Strategist & Automation Builder.